 What Causes Sudden Tooth Sensitivity?

 You take a sip of your iced tea and you feel a painful sensation in your teeth.
 It’s a similar feeling when you enjoy your hot morning coffee.
 The likely culprit?
 Sensitive teeth.
-Around 1 in 8 adults in the U.S. experience over-sensitive teeth but fortunately, our Portage dentist can help you find relief.
+Around 1 in 8 adults in the U.S. experience tooth sensitivity but fortunately, our Portage, MI, dentist can help you find relief.

 Here are the symptoms, possible causes, treatment options, and prevention tips for sensitive teeth.